Password strength: Required bits of entropy

 The minimum number of bits of entropy needed for a password depends on the threat model for the given application.
-If key stretching is not used, passwords with more entropy are needed.
+To limit the effectiveness of brute-force attacks, the National Institute of Standards and Technology recommends system administrators always store passwords with a key derivation function that performs some key stretching, as opposed to in plaintext or solely with a cryptographic hash function.
+Other implementation details, such as limiting the number of incorrect password attempts, provide additional protection.
+If such methods are not used, passwords with more entropy are needed.
+It also pays to bear in mind that since computing power continually grows, to prevent offline attacks the required number of bits of entropy should also increase over time.

 RFC 4086, "Randomness Requirements for Security", published June 2005, presents some example threat models and how to calculate the entropy desired for each one.
-Their answers vary between 29 bits of entropy needed if only online attacks are expected, and up to 96 bits of entropy needed for important cryptographic keys used in applications like encryption where the password or key needs to be secure for a long period of time and stretching isn't applicable.
-A 2010 Georgia Tech Research Institute study based on unstretched keys recommended a 12-character random password, but as a minimum length requirement.
-Keep in mind that computing power continues to grow, so to prevent offline attacks the required bits of entropy should also increase over time.
+Their answers vary between 29 bits of entropy needed if only online attacks are expected, and up to 96 bits of entropy needed for important cryptographic keys used in applications like encryption where the password or key needs to be secure for a long period and stretching isn't applicable.
+A USENIX conference paper from 2007 wrote that, with the proper safeguards in place, 20 bits of entropy is sufficient to protect against practical online threats.
+A 2010 Georgia Tech Research Institute study based on unstretched keys recommended 12 characters as a minimum length requirement for a random password.

-The upper end is related to the stringent requirements of choosing keys used in encryption.
+The upper end of password entropy recommendations is related to the stringent requirements of choosing keys used in encryption.
 In 1999, an Electronic Frontier Foundation project broke 56-bit DES encryption in less than a day using specially designed hardware.
 In 2002, distributed.net cracked a 64-bit key in 4 years, 9 months, and 23 days.
 As of October 12, 2011, distributed.net estimates that cracking a 72-bit key using current hardware will take about 45,579 days or 124.8 years.
 Due to currently understood limitations from fundamental physics, there is no expectation that any digital computer (or combination) will be capable of breaking 256-bit encryption via a brute-force attack.
 Whether or not quantum computers will be able to do so in practice is still unknown, though theoretical analysis suggests such possibilities.